Sanitation district lawyer accused of conflict of interest

 At the sanitation district’s Dec.
 4 board meeting, Trujillo asked the board to waive any conflict of interest he may have by representing the district while at the same time working for the firm of Carmel & Naccasha, LLC.

-Carmel & Naccasha have represented the City of Arroyo Grande, a member agency of the sanitation district, since 2004.
+The firm has represented the City of Arroyo Grande, a member agency of the sanitation district, since 2004.
 Both the sanitation district and the city are engaged in a proposed $42 million recycled water project, Central Coast Blue.

 Trujillo admitted to the board that working in his capacity for both agencies “may create both potential and actual conflicts of interest,” and that he needed both the city and the sanitation district to waive any conflict of interest.

-But while Trujillo asked the board to waive the conflict of interest in December, he did not mention that he had joined the firm of Carmel & Naccasha 10 months earlier, in February 2019, according to the firm’s website.
+But while Trujillo asked the board to waive the conflict of interest in December, he did not mention that he had joined Carmel & Naccasha 10 months earlier, in February 2019, according to the firm’s website.

 During public comment, activist Julie Tacker informed the board Trujillo began working at Carmel & Naccasha in February.